-With our dynamic Time Delays, you can automate emails leading up to a given date at certain points in time, send an email(s) on the date itself, and then send follow up emails after the date all within a single flow.
+With dynamic time delays, you can automate emails leading up to a given date at certain points in time, send an email(s) on the date itself, and then send follow up emails after the date all within a single flow.

 Configure a Date Property Trigger

-When you first choose the Date Property trigger, you will be promoted to select which specific date property you would like to trigger the flow.
+When you first choose the date property trigger, you will be prompted to select which specific property you would like to trigger the flow.

 All date-based profile properties in your account will appear in the dropdown menu for selection.